kr-ramesh/synthtexteval/README.md

 #   Parameters:
 #   --model_name           : The name of the pre-trained model (e.g., "princeton-nlp/Sheared-LLaMA-1.3B")
-#   --path_to_save_model   : The directory to save the trained model (e.g., "/data/projects/syntheval/models/")
+#   --dir_to_save_model    : The directory to save the trained model (e.g., "/data/projects/syntheval/models/")
 #   --disable_dp           : Disable Differential Privacy (true/false)
 #   --epsilon_value        : The epsilon value for DP (used when DP is enabled)
+#   --dataset_name         : The identifier for the dataset to be used.
+Set to 'hf' when loading from HuggingFace.
-#   --path_to_dataset      : Path to the dataset for training (e.g., "/data/datasets/wikipedia-biographies-v1-200.csv")
+#   --path_to_dataset      : Path to the dataset for training the generator model.
 #   --epochs               : Number of epochs to train
 #   --gradient_accumulation_steps : Number of gradient accumulation steps
 #   --load_ckpt            : Whether to load a checkpoint for continuing training (true/false)